zayabarrini/cinema/Analysis/UK.md

 These films highlight the versatility and depth of Ralph Fiennes' acting prowess.

-You:

-Explain nationality and identities in the English Patient movie
+# Explain nationality and identities in the English Patient movie

-ChatGPT:

 In *The English Patient* (1996), nationality and identity are complex, fluid, and deeply intertwined with personal and political conflicts.
 The film, based on Michael Ondaatje’s novel, explores how characters are shaped by their national affiliations, yet often exist beyond strict national boundaries.